Last Updated on

 That said, you still don’t want to allow your dog to expect such special meals.

-Establishing Bad Habits
+How to Avoid Bad Habits

-Unless you want your dog constantly begging while you’re eating, it’s essential to teach them to leave you alone during dinner time.
+Unless you want your dog constantly begging while you are eating, considering teaching them to leave you alone at dinner time.